northsack/F24_Team2_FormulaSAE/Reports/Experimental_Analysis - Final.md

 ## Experimental Analysis of Shutdown Circuit

 #### 1. Purpose and Justification

-To test the shutdown circuit testing that the components do actually open the circuit when it should.
-The shutdown circuit that is built includes two master switches, the GLV fuse, the BSPD module, inertia switch, three shutdown buttons, and the BOTS switch.
-Each component will be actuated 3 times to ensure that
+To test the shutdown circuit, the goal was to verify that each component properly opens the circuit when triggered.
+The shutdown circuit includes two master switches, the GLV fuse, the BSPD module, the inertia switch, three shutdown buttons, and the BOTS switch.
+Each component will be actuated three times to ensure consistent and reliable operation.

 #### 2. Detailed Procedure
 The experiment that will be used to test the shutdown circuit is as follows.
 The shutdown circuit will be turned on, and then each component will be actuated properly.
 The BSPD, unlike the other components, cannot be actuated physically only electronically.
 To test that the BSPD is functioning as needed the two sensor pins on the BSPD will have various voltages applied to them from 0 V to 5 V and then 13.8 V will be applied to the power pin.
 A datasheet for the BSPD has a truth table that tells when the relay, and shutdown circuit, on the board will be opened or closed.
 The voltages on the sensor pins will then be set to the conditions described on the truth table and then the BSPD will be powered and the shutdown circuit will be evaluated.
 This will be done for each of the conditions labeled on the truth table.